Fietsband/Koo-Koo-Island/README.md

 - M Adding progress for squirrel house
 - M Figuring out what is in the closet
 - M Figuring out what will be on the small portrait on the wall
-- M add fire spell when can click on the star --> see player magic todos
-- M add progress item for star place (disable when already clicked)
 - M adding messages near the painting for story purposes

 #### Cliffhill town Part I